-As the voice of young scientists around the world, the GYA publishes statements on international science policy and the research environment for early to mid-career researchers, and maintains active links with international science organisations, including the UN Secretary General’s Scientific Advisory Board (until end of 2016), the InterAcademy Partnership (IAP), the EU Joint Research Centre (JRC), the International Council for Science (ICSU), the International Network for Government Science Advice (INGSA) and the Global Research Council.
+To further strengthen the voice of young scientists around the world, the GYA publishes statements on international science policy and the research environment for early to mid-career researchers, and maintains active links with international science organisations, including the UN Secretary General’s Scientific Advisory Board (until end of 2016), the InterAcademy Partnership (IAP), the EU Joint Research Centre (JRC), the International Science Council (ISC), the International Network for Government Science Advice (INGSA) and the Global Research Council.
 As part of its global commitment, the GYA works to reduce the science gap between low, middle, and high-income countries by connecting young scientists with diverse backgrounds.
 GYA members believe that scientists and researchers need to contribute more than their own research findings to society.